angelomilan/ethereum-guides/GPU-cloud_mining.md

 * So, once **geth** has finished catching up on the blockchain, generate a new account: ```~/go-ethereum/build/bin/geth account new```  or simply ```geth account new``` (you can view if that was successful with ```geth account list```).
 * The system will ask for a 'Passphrase" aka a password.
 To generate a complex password use thise tool called Last Pass http://lastpass.com and save it to your notepad.
 * You will be given an Address.
 Back it up in a notepad.

+### Step 5 Ethereum Blockchain sync

-* Run the client and let it catch up with the "test-chain" You can now type ```geth``` hit ENTER  and wait until the client finishes catching up on the blockchain.
+* Run the client and let it catch up with the "test-chain" typing ```geth``` then hit ENTER  and wait until the client finishes catching up on the blockchain.
 * You will see “Block synchronization started”
 Wait for geth to catchup with the block chain.
 What  does it mean?